RelateMN Team

 School Services Therapist

 Shantae provides therapy for children (K-5) in the School Linked Mental Health program.
 She uses a systemic, client-centered perspective to therapy, utilizing mindfulness, solution-focused, narrative, relational, and play techniques.
-She believes a strong focus on the therapeutic relationship is an important first step to promote healing and growt
+She believes a strong focus on the therapeutic relationship is an important first step to promote healing and growth

 Siobhan Fitzgerald, MSW, LICSW